 Off the kitchen you’ll find a comfortable living room.
-According to Eduardo Tinoco, an interior designer at Common who designed Common Perry, the living rooms were designed so that each member could have a space to sit and be involved in anything going on in the space, whether it was a movie night or just a friendly conversation.
+According to Eduardo Tinoco, a member of Common’s Studio team, the living rooms were designed so that each member could have a space to sit and be involved in anything going on in the space, whether it was a movie night or just a friendly conversation.

 Beyond the suites, you’ll find several amenity spaces: a movie room, a penthouse lounge, and a rooftop deck.
 The movie room is perfect for bringing together members from across the building to watch award shows, big games, and of course, movies.
 It’s the perfect spot for hosting a co-created event with Common: just send your idea (SuperBowl watch party!
 Pumpkin carving!) to your member experience manager, and Common will help you cover the expenses.
 For a more elevated feel — literally — head up to the penthouse lounge.
 The gorgeous communal table is the ideal spot to work from home, but there’s also a wet-bar that allows the space to go from study spot to after hours lounge as soon as the clock strikes six.
 If you need your privacy, you can always curl up in the reading nook.